MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 # Installation instruction
-To install PFLOTRANTools, follow the nest steps:
+To install PFLOTRANTools, you need to follow the next steps:
 1. Download the repository and unzip it
-2. Create a new folder nammed "PFLOTRAN_Tools" in the [SalomeRootFolder]/BINARIES-UB18.04/GUI/share/salome/plugins/gui/
+2. Create a new folder nammed "PFLOTRAN_Tools" in the "[SalomeRootFolder]/BINARIES-UB18.04/GUI/share/salome/plugins/gui/" where [SalomeRootFolder] is the folder where you unzip Salome.
 3. Copy/paste files "PFlotran_export_plugin.py" and "salome_plugin.py" in the new folder [SalomeRootFolder]/BINARIES-UB18.04/GUI/share/salome/plugins/gui/PFLOTRAN_Tools/
 4. Open the file "salome_plugin.py"
 5. Modify the last line :